webdesignsbytom/networking-starter/README.md

 - `net.recon on` find devices
 - `net.recon off` find devices
 - `telnet up port number` `55443` default port
+- `msfconsole` Start METASPLOIT - use commands in a new terminal
+  - `top` use in a new terminal, displays processes using the highest cpu

 ## Sudo